5th Annual Case In Point Platinum Awards

 Rehabilitation Case Management: Identifying top rehabilitation programs assisting patients undergoing rehabilitation to reach their maximum function after an illness or injury.

-Social Work Programs: Distinguishing outstanding social work programs that meet the social needs of consumers at risk.
+Social Work Programs: Distinguishing outstanding social work programs that meet the social needs of consumers at risk in settings across the care continuum.

 Women/Children Case Management Program: Highlighting programs that are designed assist women and children at risk.